Magyar | Deutsch | English

 * Lajosmizse–Kecskemét (142 - Kecskemét suburbain)

-Reactivation announced in Parliament:
+Reactivation announced in Parliament, but postponed indefinitely:

 * Szilvásvárad–Putnok (87 - Bükk Hills circle complete again)